skalawag/theguidetocuba.io/content.md

 [here](https://github.com/soveran/cuba).

 Some Ruby frameworks can be bloated and offer functionality you don't need.
-We'll teach you how to use Cuba together will small and simple Ruby libraries to customize your stack.
+We'll teach you how to use Cuba together with small and simple Ruby libraries to customize your stack.
 By applying this minimalist philosophy you achieve more flexibility, less complexity and maintainable code.